 Fine, you know, all life is risk, this condition is really pissing me off, so damn the torpedoes, give me a whole box of the shit and I’ll swallow all of it with gusto.

-Tell me sir, when you hear the brand name cabizataxel, which medical affliction springs immediately to mind?
-I like “Roflumilast”.
-To me, that really sounds like something that could treat chronic obstructive pulmonary disease, which I think I’m about to contract, so good to know it’s out there.
+Tell me sir, when you hear the brand name Jevtana, which medical affliction springs immediately to mind?
+I like “Daliresp”, the brand name for something called, improbably, Roflumilast.
+To me, “Daliresp” sounds like a surrealist painter breathing wheezily while he paints bendy watches, but apparently I’m wrong and it really sounds like something that could treat chronic obstructive pulmonary disease, which I think I’m about to contract, so good to know it’s out there.

 Ah me, I do hate getting old.
-I’m already taking something called “Atacand”, as well as “Symbicort”, and pretty soon, no doubt, I’ll need steady doses of “Zenlagidol”, “Recaxiflaunt” and maybe “Doflonixorex”.
-They’ll either help, or kill me, and at that point I’ll be more than ready to run the pharmacological gauntlet.
+I’m already taking something called “Atacand”, as well as “Symbicort”, and pretty soon, no doubt, I’ll need steady doses of “Zenlagidol”, “Arctimex” and maybe “Flacktucon”.
+They’ll either help, or kill me outright, and at that point I’ll be more than ready to run the pharmacological gauntlet.
 Oh for sure, I’ll feel crappy enough to throw caution to the wind.
 If the alternative is searing pain during urination, exploding prostate, or adult diapers, I’ll gladly risk death by intestinal dissolution, or whatever’s going.

 So will you.
 You’re just as pathetic as I am.
 Everybody is, or they wouldn’t bother with all those godawful ads.